The French eat rich foods and drink lots of wine. So why are they so thin and fit? Just what is the secret to the French paradox?

-They savour it.
+They savor it.
 So what if dinner takes three hours?
 The French have feasts that would put an American Thanksgiving to shame on a regular basis.
 The French diet has very little to do with the actual word "diet."

 Americans continuously diet, yet the U.S. obesity rate keeps climbing.
 That is because Americans are learning to hate food more and more, to see it is either something drab to suffer through or something indulgent they should not really feel good about.
 Just remember to enjoy every bite and it will make the world of difference.

-Take it Slow Instead of Taking Out!
+Take It Slow Instead of Taking Out!

 To enjoy your food, you must focus on it and allow time for it.
 In France, fast food and take out are still not the norm.
 While the French are slowly adding take-out (called "a emporter" in French), the French as a culture set aside a time and place for food.
 It is much more customary to eat food sitting at a cafe or at home, minus the rush.